Notice of Annual General Meeting in Enea AB (publ)

 The guidelines’ promotion of the Company’s business strategy, long-term interests, and sustainability

 Enea’s ambition is to be a global software company, with a strong and leading position in the markets that it addresses, with yearly sales growth, high profitability, and healthy cash flows.
 Organic growth is the foundation of the operations, and work is ongoing to develop, rationalize and optimize it.
 Strategic and complementary acquisitions will be continuously screened, and if considered to add value for customers and shareholders within a well-considered risk level, Enea will attempt to execute such acquisitions.
-Enea’s target is to maintain an EBIT margin of over 20 percent per year.
-EBIT margin will vary during quarters, keeping pace with growth.
-Growth and earnings will vary between years and quarters, mainly depending on how individual deals occur, and the progress of royalty streams.
-For more information on Enea’s strategy, see www.enea.se.
+For more information on Enea’s strategy and target, see www.enea.com.

 The board’s opinion is that the Company’s ability to attract, motivate and retain high-performing staff and managers is critical for a successful implementation of the Company’s business strategy and protection of the Company’s long-term interests, including sustainability.
 This entails the Company being able to offer competitive benefits packages.
 Total compensation should contain a variable component linked to the individual performance of staff and managers, but that is also synchronized with the Company’s profitability and long-term sustainability.